Tochiepet/simple_shell/README.md

-Team Praise and Tochie Simple shell project.
+This is Team Praise and Tochie Simple shell project.